Families of Berkovich spaces: Analytic flatness has the expected properties

-{\em Proof.} One can assume that both~$Y$ and~$X$ are affinoid.
+\begin{proof} One can assume that both~$Y$ and~$X$ are affinoid.
 Let~$X'$ be a good~$F$-analytic space for some analytic extension~$F$ of~$k$.
 We set~$Y'=Y\times_X X'$.
-Let~$y'$ be a point on~$Y'$ lying above~$y$; we will show that the pullback~$\sch F'$ of~$\sch F$ on~$Y'$ is naively~$X'$-flat at~$y$; by shrinking~$X'$, one can assume that it is~$F$-affinoid.
+Let~$y'$ be a point on~$Y'$ lying above~$y$; we are going to show that $\mathscr F_{Y'}$ is naively~$X'$-flat at~$y$; by shrinking~$X'$, one can assume that it is~$F$-affinoid.